LEFT TURN SIGNALS

 - The 2009 MUTCD discourages the use of a flashing red arrow for permissive left turn, but does not prohibit it.

 - The 2009 MUTCD specifies a flashing red arrow face like this one, but without the circular red lens.
-The face looks like the face in
+The face looks

-version 5, but works like this version.
+like the face in version 5, but works like this version.
 The same red arrow lens is used for both red indications.
-Or two red arrows may be used, one for
+Or two

 - The 2009 MUTCD requires a yellow arrow for clearance when the flashing red arrow changes to steady red arrow.